jhonatantm9/jhonatantm9/README.md

 # Fun facts/Datos curiosos

 * I enjoy doing crafts, especially origami and macramé.
-* I like dancing and even took dance classes for a few months.
+* I like dancing and even took dance lessons for a few months.
 * I'm more of a cat person than a dog person, although I enjoy the company of both.
 * I love board games and also have fun playing video games.
-* I'm a huge fan of The Hunger Games series.
+* I'm a huge fan of *The Hunger Games* series.

 ---